vasimakramsy/ML-practice/README.md

 ML_prac2
 - here am using the same car data but separeting into training and testing
-- am using ARDregressor and HuberRegressor tp train the model
+- am using ARDregressor and HuberRegressor tp train the model for prediction